It's been my experience that often we set goals to lose weight or improve our health and then life tends to get in the way.

 3. Amp up the greens.

 Cooling silent inflammation does not have to be all about cutting foods out of your diet.
 Try adding things in like leafy greens or other veggies that you might not eat on a regular basis.
-If you are scrambling eggs, sauté some rainbow chard (beautiful stems and all!) and a little red onion in the pan before you add the eggs.
-If you are making soup, cut some collard greens into ribbons and add them towards the end.
+If you're scrambling eggs, sauté some rainbow chard (beautiful stems and all!) and a little red onion in the pan before you add the eggs.
+If you're making soup, cut some collard greens into ribbons and add them towards the end.
 If you are eating out see if you can order a side of sautéed spinach with your meal and next time you're at a salad bar, make a point of adding in a vegetable that feels a little adventurous, like arugula, cabbage or shaved fennel.
 Bonus: Greens are also high in calcium, magnesium, iron, potassium, phosphorous, zinc and vitamins A, C, E and K. They are loaded with fiber, folic acid, chlorophyll and many other micronutrients and phytochemicals.
 Green is good!

 4. Add Omega-3s.

-Most of us know that taking a fish oil supplement is supposed to be good for us but maybe not exactly why it's important.
+Most of us know that taking a fish oil supplement is supposed to be good for us but we might not know exactly why it's important.
 Fish oils are high in Omega-3 fatty acids, which are both necessary to our health and greatly effective against chronic inflammation.
-Good choices for foods rich in Omega-3's are fish such as salmon, halibut, sardines, herring, anchovies and mackerel, flax, hemp and chia seeds, walnuts and egg yolks.
+Good choices for foods rich in Omega-3's are fish such as salmon, halibut, sardines, herring, anchovies and mackerel, flax, hemp, pumpkin and chia seeds, walnuts and egg yolks.
 Eating more of these foods as well as supplementing with fish oil or flax seed oil is the best way to up your level of this inflammation-busting essential fatty acid because our bodies do not manufacture them on their own.
 Bonus: Omega-3's are great for keeping your heart and brain healthy.

 5. Move your body.

 One of the many ways exercise can improve your health is by reducing chronic inflammation, so get your body moving!
-I'm not telling you to push away from your desk and dash off to the hardest spin class you can find.
-I am telling you to take a walk, do a beginner yoga class, ride your bike, have a solo dance party in your kitchen - anything to get back into your body.
+I'm not telling you to push away from your desk and dash off to the hardest spin class you can find, but I am recommending that you take a walk, do a yoga class, ride your bike, have a solo dance party in your kitchen - anything to get back into your body.
 Exercise lowers your body's level of C-reactive protein, or CRP, which is a marker for inflammation.
 It can also help you lose weight around your middle, which is directly correlated to silent inflammation.
 Bonus: Moving your body on a regular basis- even for as little as 20-30 minutes a day - will increase "feel-good" hormones like endorphins, dopamine and serotonin.
 Yay!